panispani/Pawn-race/README.md

 ```
 WHITE HAS WON!!

-TIP: Black has a slight advantage
+TIP: Black has a slight advantage.
 This was done for the Imperial College London Pawn Race AI challenge.
 Enjoy!